 I was in a bit of a creative slump earlier this week.

 In case you wonder what that’s like, it happens when nothing I paint turns out to my liking.

-Hubby of course would disagree vehemently.
+Hubby of course would disagree with this statement.
 Not in so many words of course, just with one of his looks that says, “what’s wrong with this one?” or “it’s just as good as any of the other ones you have done.”
 He is my number one fan and cheerleader.

-So, back to the slump…No reason for it other than maybe I have been spending just a little too much time painting…is that even possible?
+So, back to the slump…No reason for it other than maybe spending just a little too much time painting…is that even possible?